jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 * `download and install Python <https://www.python.org/downloads/>`_
-* download and install an Interactive Development Environment (IDE) - Here are a few options
+* download and install an Interactive Development Environment (IDE).
+Here are a few options

   - `VSCode in a Browser <http://vscode.dev>`_
   - `VSCode <https://code.visualstudio.com/download>`_